 Jessica sighed as she reached forward to click off the small alarm sitting on her desk.
 Been in this office more in the past few days than I was all of last year.
 God, tell me this isn’t some grand conspiracy to finally promote me out of field deployments.
 I know I used to ask for it all the time, but I really don’t want to go back to 24/7 paperwork!

-The trip across the base that would have taken Jessica thirty seconds stretched into ten minutes as she impatiently waited for her transportation, then waited even more impatiently for the small vehicle to weave its way across the sparsely populated military complex.
+The trip across the base that would have taken less than thirty seconds stretched into ten minutes as she impatiently waited for her transportation, then waited even more impatiently for the small vehicle to weave its way across the sparsely populated military complex.
 She managed to keep a polite expression on her face as she thanked the driver for the ride, then made her way into the base’s hospital about five minutes late for her appointment.
 Fortunately her destination wasn’t far inside, and a few short hallways later found Jessica inside a well appointed waiting room.

 “Do you work with Doctor Tw- Longan?”